Josh Clayton-Felt: Solo career

 After the breakup of School of Fish, Clayton-Felt released an album independently in 1994, and landed a deal with A&M Records in 1996.
 His album, Inarticulate Nature Boy, was released in February 1996.
 It scored airplay on college radio, with the track "Window" reaching No. 49 on Radio & Records' Alternative chart, and led to tours with Tori Amos and Del Amitri.
 The record did not sell well and Clayton-Felt was dropped; he had been writing a follow-up record, to be titled Center of Six, which he continued to work on in 1998 and 1999 with session drummer Steve Scully.

+Death

 In December 1999, while still writing for the album, Clayton-Felt was diagnosed with choriocarcinoma, a rare form of a particularly aggressive testicular cancer with the worst prognosis of all germ-cell cancers.
 He died a month later at the age of 32.
 Robert B. Weide delivered the eulogy at Clayton-Felt's funeral, in early 2000.